Soontao/presentations/src/node/cap/cap-cds-service-layer.md

     - you can use `await next()` to do something like `@Around` in Spring
   - for `cds.Event`, the execution order is not promised, in parallel

 ---

-## cds.ApplicationService and adapter

-- odata
-- rest (changing)
-- graphql (experimental)

----

-## Batch Operation for OData Adapter

-- `READ` operations are parallel
-- `WRITE` operations in each `changeset` will be sequential
-- each `changeset` will have its own database transaction

----